open-life-science/ols-9/00-DRI-EDIA-Track-onboarding/00-welcome-notes.md

 Date: 10 & 11 October, 2024

-* *content for these two calls are the same! join one that fits your schedule*
+* *content for these two calls is the same! join one that fits your schedule*
 Time: 16:00 UTC, in your timezone: [https://arewemeetingyet.com/UTC/2024-10-11/16:00](https://arewemeetingyet.com/UTC/2024-10-11/16:00)

 * Duration: 60 min